 - Caramel – For best results, I recommend the type of caramels mentioned above.
 Homemade caramel sauce will cause the cookie to melt everywhere, and other brands like kraft caramels bake up too firm to chew.
 However, I think caramel bits will work if you need an alternative.

 Step 1: Make the Cookie Dough.
 Start with your wet ingredients.
-Cream together your butter and sugars with an electric mixer in a large mixing bowl.
+Cream together your butter and sugars with an electric mixer or stand mixer in a large mixing bowl.
 Add the eggs and vanilla, and then add the dry ingredients last.
-Mix in the chocolate chips.
+Mix in the chocolate chips – don’t just stir them in, use a mixer so they get well dispersed.

 Step 2: Roll Into Balls & Chill the Dough.
-Roll the cookie dough into balls that are about x size.
+Roll the cookie dough into balls that are about 100 grams each.
+Use a scale for precision, but this is about 3 slightly generous tablespoons worth.
 Flatten each ball out, and press one caramel candy into the center.

-Step 3: Wrap the dough back around the caramel so it’s encased.
-Chill the stuffed dough balls in the fridge for at least 2 hours, or up to 2 days.
+Step 3: Stuff with Caramel.
+Wrap the dough back around the caramel so it’s encased.
+Chill the stuffed dough balls in the refrigerator for at least 2 hours, or up to 2 days.

-Step 4: Bake the Cookies.
+Step 4: Bake Cookies.
 Bake the cookies on a cookie sheet for 10 minutes.
-Let them cool a few minutes on a wire rack, then dig in!
+Let them cool about 10-15 mins on a wire rack, then dig in!

-Enjoy these cookies while they’re warm and gooey from the oven, with a pinch of sea salt on top and a glass of cold milk.
+Enjoy these cookies while they’re warm and gooey from the oven, with a sprinkle of sea salt on top and a glass of cold milk.
 This delicious recipe is sheer perfection!

 Expert Success Tips: